UniMath/agda-unimath/src/foundation/exponents-set-quotients.lagda.md

 ### The extension of the universal map from `hom-Eq-Rel R S` to `A/R → B/S` to the quotient is an embedding

+#### First variant using only the universal property of the set quotient

 ```agda
 module _
   {l1 l2 l3 l4 l5 l6 l7 : Level}